Custom Search

 Description

 Susan Manley hopes to have this future breed resemble its founder Soloman.
 The muscles in the tail are both larger and stronger at the base than those found in cats without ringtails.
-The bones in the tail are not fused and motion of a ringtails tail is not restricted in any way.
-The American Ringtail also put their tail to more use than other cats.
-Not only is the tail used for balance (held over their back, instead of behind them like in other cats), but they also curl it around someone's hand when they are being petted, use their tail to slow their decent on the cat tree and around Susan's bottom banister when they went down stairs as kittens.
+The bones in the tail are not fused and motion of a ringtail’s tail is not restricted in any way.
+The American Ringtail also puts its tail to more use than other cats.
+Not only is the tail used for balance (held over its back, instead of behind it like in other cats), but they also curl it around someone's hand when they are being petted, and use their tail to slow their descent on the cat tree and around Susan's bottom banister when they went down stairs as kittens.
 Ringtails only hold their tails in a ring when they are relaxed and confident.
-Body Type: Long lean muscular Foreign to Oriental type.
+Body Type: Long, lean muscular foreign to Oriental type.
 The back is highly flexible and long.
-The tail should equal the length of the back have a wide muscular base and be of substantial bone and not whippy.
+The tail should equal the length of the back, have a wide muscular base and be of substantial bone and not whippy.
 The feet are medium sized with long webbed toes that spread wide when climbing or in play.

 Coat